InternLM/HuixiangDou/README.md

 # 🔥 Run

-We will take mmpose and mmdeploy as examples to explain how to deploy the knowledge assistant to Feishu group chat.
+We will take mmpose and rust-ncnn as examples to explain how to deploy the knowledge assistant to Feishu group chat.

 ## STEP1.
 Establish Topic Feature Repository